Water soldier

 - Roots can be, but are not always, attached to the mud at the bottom.

-- Plants can be found growing in depths of up to 5 metres.
+- Plants can be found growing in depths of up to 5 m

-- Mature water soldier plants produce offsets, which are similar to those produced by the household spider plant.
+- Mature water soldier plants produce offsets, which are like those produced by the household spider plant.
 Offsets look like smaller versions of the adult plant.

 For more information, please